 1. My ideal car purchase is a 2018 Escalade.

-3. I have looked up the 2018 Cadillac Escalades online, and I know I will spend at least $80,000.
+3. I have looked up the 2018 Cadillac Escalades online, and I know I will have to spend at least $80,000.
 Some models go as high as $95,000.
 Finding sales or rebates on this vehicle is difficult.

 4. $80,000 to $95,000 is a substantial amount of money.
 It would be ideal to save for the entire purchase price of the vehicle and pay cash, but I don’t have the money to do that.
-I would need to consider other financing options to pay for this car.
+I would need to consider other financing options to pay for this car:

 A great online auto loan calculator can help you estimate the monthly payment on an auto loan; try this one from Bankrate.
 It tells me to expect a payment of $876 per month for my Escalade.
-A lot of factors go into the calculation let’s review them to make sure we are using realistic variables.
+A lot of factors go into the calculation.
+Let’s review them to make sure we are using realistic variables.
 Here is an image below from bankrate.com’s calculator.

-A type of financing option for a car purchase is to lease it.
+Another type of financing option for a car purchase is to lease it.
 It is kind of like renting to own an appliance or a house.
 There is less of a down payment needed to lease a vehicle, and the monthly payments are usually less than loan payments.
 A lease is set for some number of years or months, and then you can turn the car in and get another one.
 The other option is you may purchase the vehicle at the end of the lease contract instead of turning it in for another vehicle.

 Some drawbacks to a lease are that you do not own the asset.
 Therefore you are not building equity in the car.
 Also, there is usually a mileage restriction on the lease each year, or you will pay a fee when you return it after the lease contract is up.
 You may also be subject to a fee if the wear and tear on the vehicle is excessive.